ehmatthes/django-simple-deploy/README.md

 (venv)$ heroku open
 ```

 Heroku assumes you are pushing your project from a `main` or `master` branch.
-If you are pushing from any other branch, you'll need to run a command like `git push heroku test_branch:main`.
+If you're pushing from any other branch, you'll need to run a command like `git push heroku test_branch:main`.
 This pushes your test branch to Heroku's main branch.
 See the section "Deploying from a branch besides main" on Heroku's [Deploying with Git](https://devcenter.heroku.com/articles/git#deploying-code) page.

 Ongoing development
 ---